FREE SHIPPING on $99 or more (within the contiguous United States)

 A one-cup serving of sauerkraut contains four grams of cancer-fighting fiber, along with 15 percent of the recommended daily intake of vitamin K and roughly ten percent of the RDI for iron, manganese, folate and vitamin B6.

-While cabbage contains a modest 30 mg of vitamin C a cup, fermentation into sauerkraut causes vitamin C content to skyrocket - so that the same cup contains a whopping 600 mg of this powerful antioxidant nutrient.
+While a cup of cabbage contains a modest 30 mg of vitamin C, fermentation into sauerkraut causes vitamin C content to skyrocket - so that the same cup contains a whopping 600 mg of this powerful antioxidant nutrient.
 Known as the “muscle of the immune system,” vitamin C plays an important role in the body’s defenses against poor health.

 Sauerkraut also contains lutein and zeaxanthin, disease-fighting carotenoids which filter harmful rays from “blue” light and help prevent macular degeneration.
 No doubt, at a scanty 27 calories a cup, sauerkraut is a true nutritional bargain.

 In addition to its other benefits, sauerkraut promotes cardiovascular health.
-Some studies have shown that it can reduce harmful LDL cholesterol, lower blood pressure and help maintain healthy weight.
+Some studies have shown that it can reduce LDL cholesterol, lower blood pressure, and help maintain a healthy weight.
 Due to its fermentation, it is also rich in vitamin K2, which has been linked with a 57 percent lower risk of dying of heart disease.
-And, its healthy content of folate may help to prevent strokes.
+Its healthy content of folate may help prevent strokes.

 With over 70 percent of the immune system located in the gut, the connection between good bacterial balance in the microbiome and immune system health is clear.
 In fact, sauerkraut contains a specific type of Lactobacillus bacteria, Lactobacillus plantarum, that actively destroys pathogenic (disease-causing) bacteria.